pmclanahan/basket-lib/packages/celery/docs/faq.rst

 queue, and there are two consumers processing them.

 One reason that the queue is never emptied could be that you have a stale worker process taking the messages hostage.
-This could happen if celeryd wasn't properly shut down.
+This could happen if the worker wasn't properly shut down.

 When a message is received by a worker the broker waits for it to be